zajitschek/metaanalysis/chapters/chapter3.md

 Remember: F = 4.6875, N treat = 28, N control = 10.
 "R"" is the covariate correlation and "q" the" number of covariates (we have none in ANOVA).
 </codeblock>

 The output shows all the different types of effect sizes function *a.fes* calculates.
-What we are interested in here is the top output for Cohen's d: we here get an effect size of 0.8 and a variance of 0.14.
+What we are interested in here is the top output for Cohen's d: we get an effect size of 0.8 and a variance of 0.14.

 <br>
 <br>